Synthetic and Bioorganic Chemistry

 (Research Description PDF)

 Our research program provides an interdisciplinary blend of synthetic and medicinal chemistry that includes the total synthesis of natural products, the discovery of new reactions, as well as the evaluation for their cellular mechanism and medicinal properties.
-Natural products are still the primary source for medicines, and marine sponge metabolites represent a highly diverse and complex class of natural products with remarkable biological activities.
-Our laboratory is focused on the total synthesis of marine sponge alkaloids, to examine their potent anti-cancer and anti-neurodegenerative properties.
+Natural product synthesis: Natural products are still the primary source for medicines, and marine sponge metabolites represent a highly diverse and complex class of natural products with remarkable biological activities.
+Members of our lab will develop new heterocyclic methodologies to efficiently access these natural products.1,4,5 Cellular studies in our lab will subsequently be performed to identify the biological target responsible for the exciting biological properties these compounds elicit.2,6,7

 B.S., 1992, Jacksonville Univ.